pharshithashetty/AutoExpert/README.md

 🔒 Secure Configuration: Environment variables such as API keys are managed securely using dotenv to maintain confidentiality and ease deployment.

+💾 Data Logging: User queries and AI recommendations are securely logged to Snowflake for analytics, auditing, and future improvements.

 🛠️ Technologies Used
 🐍 Python: Core programming language powering the entire application, chosen for its flexibility and strong AI ecosystem.